Student BYOD Wi-Fi Security Solutions

 Since unmanaged devices aren’t issued by the school, there’s no way to guarantee that they all have the same capabilities and operating systems.
 Different operating systems have different settings, and can therefore interact with your school network in different ways.

 This poses a serious challenge when it comes to onboarding.
-If you’re going to require your students and faculty to adhere to a specific authentication protocol, for instance, you’re going to need to ensure that all devices with network connectivity can even support that authentication protocol.
-For example, some devices are incompatible with 802.1X, a widely used authentication standard that requires individual network credentials and a RADIUS server for authentication.
+If you’re requiring students and faculty to adhere to a specific authentication protocol, for instance, you need to ensure that all devices with network connectivity can even support that authentication protocol.
+Some devices are incompatible with 802.1X , a widely used authentication standard that requires individual network credentials and a RADIUS server for authentication.

 Misconfiguration